Snook, Common Snook, Robalo

 My earliest memories about snook were my father’s stories about being stationed in the Canal Zone in Panama.
 Eventually, My endeavors for snook fishing culminated during my college summers at Sebastian Inlet.
-For this reason, I resolved to follow my father’s younger passion for this prestigious saltwater game fish.
+For this reason, I resolved to follow my father’s younger passion for this prestigious Florida

 Long hours under the dimly lit Sebastian Inlet bridge at night rewarded me with expert abilities and success.
 As a result, I became a Sebastian Inlet fishing guide, spending years developing snook angling techniques.